bootphon/erec/README.md

 The files are saved when you click on next and three more are created for the next audio input and this repeats until we go through all the files.

-In the input folder a log file is created with a list of the users actions.
+In the output folder a log file is created with a list of the users actions.

 ### Dependencies